West-Lane-Translator/wlt_content/content/pages/Tsunami/CENS.md

 Keep in mind that CENS is an excellent enhancement to our effort to share emergency information with our citizens, but registration will not guarantee notification of any specific event.
-You are still encouraged to visit Lane County Public Safety Agencies\' websites and to stay tuned to local news channels and radio stations during a community crisis.
+You are still encouraged to visit Lane County Public Safety Agencies' websites and to stay tuned to local news channels and radio stations during a community crisis.

-Another option is to purchase a NOAA (\"weather\") radio.
+Another option is to purchase a NOAA ("weather") radio.
 These radios broadcast NOAA alerts, such including tsunami warnings, and can be programmed to turn on when normally not in use.
 The tsunami warning sirens are designed to notify those who are outdoors in low lying areas